tobiasmiosczka/DiceBot/README.md

 !p
 -
 Returns the result of 3d20 roll.
-Additionally shows if a critical hit or miss happened according to the rules of DSA5.
+Additionally shows if a critical hit or miss occurred according to the rules of DSA5.

 !pstats
 -